 Put That on Your Resume: How to Make Travel Part of Your Career

 What if you could turn your wanderlust into a profession.
-Take on a traveling profession with this guide to how to make travel part of your career.
+Take on a travelling profession with this guide to how to make travel part of your career.

-The good news is that a traveling profession is not unattainable.
+The good news is that a travelling profession is not unattainable.
 There are plenty of ways to make it happen.
 We’ll talk more about some of them in the paragraphs below.

 Your Job Abroad

-The simplest traveling profession to get is whatever you’re doing right now.
+The simplest travelling profession to get is whatever you’re doing right now.
 Many companies have overseas offices, so if you’re feeling a bit of wanderlust, ask for a transfer!

 If your job doesn’t have any overseas offices or won’t let you travel, you could always look for jobs similar to yours at overseas locations.
 This may be the perfect time to dust off your resume, look into some resume templates, and see what’s out there.